 The Office of the Public Trustee is established under the Public Trustee Act (Chapter 168 Laws of Kenya) which was enacted in 1925.
-It operates within the organizational framework of the Division of the Administrator General in State Law Office and Department of Justice.
+It operates within the organizational framework of the Division of the Administrator General in the Office of the Attorney General and Department of Justice.

 The present day complex society associated with a free market economy and individual ownership of property makes the administration of estates of deceased persons as provided by law a key component in the administration of justice.
 Issues revolving around inheritance have assumed a prominent place in society making the Office of the Public Trustee an inevitable necessity.

 The Public Trustee offers services of a specialized nature which involve identification and collection of assets, identification of beneficiaries, management and subsequent transmission of both movable and immovable property either as an estate or a trust.
 The Office also discharges duties relating to custodianship, management of properties of persons living with mental disability and management of enemy property.